hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part3.md

 There are also specialized marking pencils, like those from [Pica](https://pica-marker.com/en/heroes/pica-dry-marker/).
 These are designed for professionals and work on almost any material.
 They include features aimed at jobsite convenience, such as built-in sharpeners and better grip when wearing gloves.
 They also come in various colors and lead types, which is especially helpful when working with darker woods, tricky lighting, or unusual materials.
 They're a bit of an investment (around 15 EUR/USD), but one that pays off if you do a lot of marking or often work in less-than-ideal conditions.

 You might also hear people talk about marking knives.
-These are super accurate tools used to scribe crisp, clean layout lines, especially helpful for joinery.
+These are super accurate tools used to mark crisp, clean layout lines, especially helpful for joinery.
 But as a beginner, I'd hold off.
 They're not expensive, but they're more of a precision tool for later down the line, once you're comfortable with basic layouts and want to improve accuracy.

 Also worth mentioning: carpenter pencils.
 These are thick, oval-shaped pencils that won't roll away and are great for rough work or marking on dusty and dirty surfaces.
 However, they're not ideal for precise marking since the tip wears down quickly unless you sharpen it often (and with a knife, not a regular sharpener).
 Because of that, I wouldn't recommend them for general use in a woodworking workshop.

 ## Measuring tools

-There's a surprising variety of tools and techniques for measuring in woodworking, it's a rabbit hole all its own and will get its own blog post soon.
+There's a surprising variety of tools and techniques for measuring in woodworking, it's a rabbit hole all of its own and will get its own blog post soon.
 But for now, a few essentials will do the trick:

 - **Tape measure:** One of the most versatile and most-used tools in any workshop.
 Don't overdo it with the length, you don't need a 10-meter tape for building a bookshelf.
-A compact 3-5 meter model from a reliable brand is accurate, durable, and has a fair pricing (around 10-15 EUR/USD).
+A compact 3-5 meter model from a reliable brand is accurate, durable, and has a fair price (around 10-15 EUR/USD).
-- **Speed square:** This compact triangle is more versatile than it looks.
+- **Speed square:** Also sometimes called rafter square, this compact triangle is more versatile than it looks.
 It helps mark accurate 90° and 45° angles, includes notches for drawing parallel lines, and even works as a quick saw guide.
 A 15-20 cm (6-8 inch) model covers most needs.
 Solid options are available from local manufacturers like [Hultafors](https://hultafors.com/en-gl/collections/squares/products/rafter-square) (starting at 15 EUR/USD) or international brands like [Empire](https://www.empirelevel.com/rafter-squares.php) (around 15-35 EUR/USD).

 Just a heads-up: high-end versions of these can get pricey fast.
 They're beautifully made, incredibly precise, and often come with clever or unique features that solve common workshop headaches.
 But for beginners, they're usually total overkill... you'll get more value putting that budget elsewhere.